AI Search Optimization Case Studies for Auto Parts

 This third case study is a textbook case of following SEO best practices.
 Hedges & Company was able to optimize for specific keywords to improve organic rankings in Google, and also show up for Google AI Overviews.

 This screenshot is out of a favorite SEO tool, Ahrefs.
 That platform tracks ranked keywords and search volume, and you can filter specifically for Google AI Overviews.
 In this third case study, there were zero keywords in AI Overviews until August 2024 (AI Overviews were launched in May 2024).
-This chart is a bit of a roller coaster but that’s not surprising given the new technology and all the core Google updates.
+This chart is a bit of a roller coaster but that’s not surprising, given the new technology and all the core Google updates.

 Screenshot for case study #3 showing words only in position 1 over the past year (filter circled in green).
 Click to enlarge.